rvion/CushyStudio/README.md

 ## 4.7.
 Publish your Deck

-Publishing your action is easy!
+Publishing your deck/cards is easy!

 1. When creating a deck, **CushyStudio** automatically
    1. initialize the git repository for you.